 City Dock also plays host to a handful of Annapolis’ biggest events such as the Annapolis Spring Sailboat Show in April – the largest in-water boat show in the world.
 Whether you’re after dining, boutique shopping, or simply looking to relax by the water, City Dock is the perfect place to spend your morning, afternoon, or evening in Annapolis.

 HISTORIC WALKING TOUR OF ANNAPOLIS

 Colonial Tours of Annapolis offers a very popular tour - about 90 minutes in duration and all contained within less than 1 mile through the Historic District of Annapolis.
-Visit the State House, once the capital of the United States.
-Visit a colonial kitchen and dining room in a Georgian mansion, when available.
-See St. Anne's Parish, the Hammond-Harwood House, the Paca House, and the Annapolis City Dock.
-Hear about the rivalry between the U.S. Naval Academy and St. John's College, and learn about everyday life in colonial Maryland.
+Visit the State House, a colonial kitchen and dining room in a Georgian mansion, St. Anne's Parish, the Hammond-Harwood House, the Paca House, and more.
+Learn about the rivalry between the U.S. Naval Academy and St. John's College, and learn about everyday life in colonial Maryland.
 Tours leave the Annapolis Visitors Center throughout the year.
 Visit Colonial Tours of Annapolis for more information, or to book your tour.

 BALTIMORE'S INNER HARBOR